 You’ve heard it from multiple sources that a certain player has a certain issue that pretty much removes him from your board.
 Is it possible that your sources were paid to say that by an agent or even another GM?
 No, no one would ever do something like that… but if they did, would that mean you have to discount everything from all those sources, or just the stuff about that one guy?
 It gets harder when their information was really valuable in the past.

 You need a defensive tackle and a linebacker and it’s your turn.
 There’s five defensive tackles you really like, but only one linebacker.
-You pick again in spots slots, so of course you take that one linebacker.
+You pick again in seven picks, so of course you take that one linebacker.
 Then a defensive tackle run starts, everyone else snatches them up and they’re all gone.
 Later you learn that no one was going to take an LB for another 2 rounds.
 Does that make you a terrible GM?

 Stuff like this (and plenty more) happens all the time.